jspuij/TwokaB/docs/pages/index.md

 ### Install the nugets

-In general you need to add one of the nuget packages specific for your platform to your project:
+In general you need to add one of the nuget packages specific to your platform to your project:

 ```
 PM> Install-Package BlazorWebView.Android